How to add an Admin User to a WordPress database

 - Click Go on the bottom right to save.

-Step 4 - Confirm new user in WP Admin
+Step 4 - Confirm the new user in WP Admin

 With the username and password you specified for this user, you should now be able to log in to your WordPress admin.
 You can access the login page of your WordPress installation by adding /wp-admin at the end of your URL, for example: one-example.net/wp-admin